kod3r/BattleDots-1.0/BattleDots - With Server + no comments/READ_ME.txt

 - Whoever will be the client must alter the file "Server.py" by changing the value of the variable "HOST" to the value of the host's IP address.

+  NOTE: Currently not able to connect.
+Working on the issue...